judah-caruso/odin-winsock2/readme.markdown

 ## Notes

 Some parts of these bindings are not fully functional.
 There's a Todo at the start of `winsock2.odin` describing what you may run into while using these.
-PRs are welcomed.
+Another thing to watch out for is potential collisions with `sys/windows/ws2_32.odin`.
+Steps have been taken to make this less likely.
+PRs are welcome.